KeshavSharma108/YoutubeClone/Readme.md

 # Youtube Clone App #
-react-native codebase repo for TheKriya mobile App for both iOS and Android mobile app.
+react-native codebase repo for Youtube Clone mobile App for both iOS and Android mobile app.
 # Development

-## Running the app locally - expo
+## Running the app locally on windows system - expo

 1. Select any empty folder.
 2. Select the Headerbar and type cmd then press enter.